daormar/debasher/doc/design_doc_resident.md

     MiB by default) is the size at which a segment is closed.
-  - *Pruning.* After each checkpoint is saved, whole segments other than the last one are deleted when the next segment starts at or below the `processed_upto` of the oldest retained checkpoint plus one.
+  - *Pruning.* After each checkpoint is saved, whole segments other than the last one are deleted when the next segment starts at or below the `capture_pos` of the oldest retained checkpoint plus one.
 That value is read from the JSON of the oldest retained checkpoint on every round: measured cost 12 ms for 0.9 MB, 115 ms for 9.3 MB and 1.16 s for 95 MB, about a quarter of the cost of writing it (63 ms, 477 ms, 4.9 s), so no